AnkitBarik/planetMagFields/README.md

 # Acknowledgements

 I would like to thank [Regupathi Angappan](https://github.com/reguang) for motivating me to create this package.
 I thank [Jon Aurnou](https://epss.ucla.edu/people/faculty/543/) for testing it out and pointing out runtime errors.
-Lastly, I would like to thank [Thomas Gastine](https://github.com/tgastine) for comparing the plots with real data and pointing out a normalization error which has been fixed.
+I would like to thank [Thomas Gastine](https://github.com/tgastine) for comparing the plots with real data and pointing out a normalization error which has been fixed.
+Thanks a lot to [Arthus](https://github.com/arthus701) for adding the `setup.py`.